West Virginia Unemployment Benefits Claim

 After the initial application has been approved, the former worker needs to file a weekly certification to claim unemployment benefits on an ongoing basis.
 Each week runs on a calendar basis from Sunday through Saturday and the applicant cannot file a weekly federal unemployment benefits claim certification until the week has ended.
 The filing window would then be 12:01 a.m.
 Sunday EST through 5 p.m.
 Friday EST in which to file the weekly claim certification for the prior week.

-The two options available to file for unemployment in a timely manner include: online using the Interactive Web Response System, and by telephone using the Interactive Voice System.
+The two options available to file for unemployment benefits in a timely manner include: online using the Interactive Web Response System, and by telephone using the Interactive Voice System.
 The claimant must have both his Personal Identification Number (PIN) and Social Security number available to complete the filing process.
 Both systems will ask the former worker questions relating to their availability for work during the week they are claiming, the number of job contacts they made, any income or earnings they may have had during the week, and various other topics.